tz2524/femr/Change-Request-Log/Change-Request-Log.md

 \# | Description | Rationale
 ---|---|---
-1 | We understand the problem in the persistent storing layer, but not quite sure how the where exactly to reproduce the problem and test after changing.
+1 | We understand the problem in the persistent storing layer, but not quite sure how and where exactly to reproduce the problem and test after changing.
 So we sent email to Kevin Zurek for some clarifications.
 According to Kevin's response, the problem is that when researchers export data to csv file, there is no flag to tell whether or not the patient's birthdate is real. | Clarify the problem.
 2 | We think more than one location might be involved in this change.
 We list them as:<br> 1.
 CSV exporting logic. <br> 2.
 Database structure. <br> 3.
 Models. <br> 4.
 User Interface. | We were not sure if database supports this feature.
 3 | We decided to do the concept location phase for the two locations separately. | The two locations seems far from each other.